September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 The ride into and out of this downtown area is a high traffic one.
 I guess that’s what happens in cities of over 5 million!
 We found our way back to the Suzuki shop and found the work done – yay!
 The parts and labour certainly cost less than they would have in Canada or US – about 110 $Cdn.
 Hopefully the new front fork seals last as long as the old ones did!

 We then headed to our AirBnB place for the night.
 It is not that far from where we stayed last night.
 Took a bit of navigating to find our way, but the place and our hosts are lovely people.
-Gorge owns the property, but his parents, Carmelita and Manuel met us to let us in and show us the house.
+Jorge owns the property, but his parents, Carmelita and Manuel met us to let us in and show us the house.
 It seems eminently comfortable.
-We walked to a nearby restaurant that their son owns and have an enjoyable beer and light dinner.
+We walked to a nearby restaurant that Jorge owns and had an enjoyable beer and light dinner.
 A walk back home and that was about it for the day.

 Saturday, October 20 – Guadalajara to Silao – 325 km